cschneider/Karaf-Tutorial/tasklist-blueprint-cdi/README.md

 # Apache Karaf Tutorial Part 9 - Annotation based blueprint and JPA

 A small application to manage a list of tasks to do like in tutorial 1.
-The goal was to use JEE annotations to avoid handwritten xml.
+Uses JEE annotations to avoid handwritten xml.

 The blueprint-maven-plugin allows to use subset of the JEE annotations in source code and creates standard blueprint xml from it.
 This allows to build an example with JPA persistence, Transactions and a Servlet UI using zero hand written blueprint xml.

-It shows how to:
+Shows how to:

 * Create DataSources using pax-jdbc
 * Create bundles using maven and the maven bundle plugin
 * Wire bundles using CDI annotations and OSGi services
 * Write JPA DAO classes like in JEE using @PersistenceContext and @Transactional
 * Use the whiteboard pattern and the pax-web whiteboard extender to publish Servlets
+* Interface with modern UI frameworks like Angular JS

 # Structure